SystemFw/blog/content/posts/data-oriented.md

 reason about performance.
-The implementation of `transact` uses Optimistic Concurrency Control, which means that the first read of each key goes to storage, whilst writes (and reads to keys that have written to) are buffered in memory.
+The implementation of `transact` uses Optimistic Concurrency Control, which means that the first read of each key goes to storage, whilst writes (and reads to keys that have been written to) are buffered in memory.
 When the transaction completes, `transact` will try to atomically commit all the writes to storage at once.
 If there is a conflict, it retries the whole transaction, which it can do because the Unison type system guarantees that the thunk